[Roster Analysis]: NBA Depth Charts 2025-2026

 PG SG SF PF C

-Craig Porter Tyrese Proctor Thomas Bryant
+Craig Porter Tyrese Proctor Sam Merrill Larry Nance

 Long Term Injuries: Max Strus (left foot)